SamArmand/DigDugClone/README.md

 - Two levels.
 - Two lives.
 - Dig Dug's hose weapon.
-- Fygar and Pookah enemies.
+- Fygar and Pooka enemies.
 - Ghost mode for enemies.
 Enemies will move to the player's last position when ghost mode was activated.
 - Falling rocks that can kill Dig Dug and solid enemies.